-The timing for adopting from foster care is hard to calculate because often families start as foster parents and may have several foster placements before the child they are fostering becomes available for adoption.
+The timing to adopt from foster care is hard to calculate because families often start as foster parents and may have several foster placements before the child they are fostering becomes available for adoption.
 Also, unlike in international adoption, the child often lives with the adoptive family as a foster placement while they are waiting for the adoption to be finalized.

-- Adoption and Foster Care Analysis and Reporting System (AFCARS) FY 2016 data
+- The AFCARS Report #29 – The Adoption and Foster Care Analysis and Reporting System, FY2021

-- FY 2016 Annual Report on Intercountry Adoption Again, full of numbers, graphs and charts to make the data geeks happy.
+- Annual Report on Intercountry Adoption, July 2022 – the annual report by the US State Department, full of numbers, graphs, and charts to make the data geeks happy.

 - Adoption Statistics – the US State Department website full of more numbers, charts, and graphs

 This resource was originally published in 2017 and is updated annually by CreatingaFamily.org.

 Image credits: Mikhail Nilov; SHAHBAZ AKRAM; ROMAN ODINTSOV; cottonbro studio